We’ve teamed up with the food elite of Denmark to create a whole new restaurant.

 After butchering, the beef is hung on hooks in a refrigerated container and during this time the beef is dry aged.

 Dry ageing makes the beef more tender and the flavour develops significantly.
-When the loin pieces are delivered to the restaurant, they have aged for a minimum of 100 days and are ready to be served.
+When the loin pieces are delivered to the restaurant, they have aged for 60-80 days and are ready to be served.
 But we let them age a bit longer to make them even better.

 In our dry ageing cabinet, you can follow the process and the development of the different cuts.